-For example, when you own a home and use a mortgage to finance it, you are responsible for paying the principal and interest on your loan each month; for carrying a hazard insurance policy on your home; and, for paying property taxes, when due.
+For example, when you own a home and to finance it, you are responsible for paying the principal and interest on your loan each month; for carrying a hazard insurance policy on your home; and, for paying property taxes, when due.

 These are protections not afforded to renters.
 Only homeowners get to claim them.

 Homestead exemption laws apply in most states.
-For proper tax and legal advice, check with your tax preparer and attorney.Click to see today's rates (May 25th, 2016)
+For proper tax and legal advice, check with your tax preparer and attorney.Verify your new rate

 Homestead exemption has four parts to it.

-The first part protects your home in the event of a bankruptcy, preventing creditors from taking your home from you in the event of insolvency.
+The first part protects your home , preventing creditors from taking your home from you in the event of insolvency.